 This type of data analysis and graph reading has never before been tested on the Reading section of the SAT.
 Especially tricky questions will likely be inference questions - for example, "the author is least likely to support which interpretation of the data in this figure?"

 Student Study Tips for the New Reading Section:

--personal biases have always been a common cause of mistakes on the SAT.
+Personal biases have always been a common cause of mistakes on the SAT.
 Your job isn't to interpret the passages, it's to find the answer within the passage.
 But because the passages are now more relevant to real life and will draw from recent examples, you now need to be in greater control of your personal biases.
-The SAT will always try not to be controversial (it'll never have any passages on gay marriage) but you'll be more at risk for personal bias.
+The SAT will always try not to be controversial (it'll never have any passages on marriage equality) but you'll be more at risk for personal bias.